Copywriting Playbook copy page link

 Confident:

-We lead in our space and communicate with clarity.
+We lead with clarity.

 Approachable: